Too much house – biggest personal finance mistake

 - Better is to buy land that you can garden or generate income off of if you need to.
 I personally have a 1/4 acre under cultivation in my garden and it pays most of our food bill.

 A big home is a financial mistake and in my mind a sign that you have an ego problem

 You need to be in a financial positive to maintain a positive cash flow over a lifetime.
 This is real security.
 Learn the economic lessons others are paying for with their life savings when their house is foreclosed on.

 I believe in the cash flow theory of security.
-In fact, I use to have a bumper stick in my room as a teen, that said ‘happiness is a positive cash flow’.
+In fact, I use to have a bumper sticker in my room as a teen, that said ‘happiness is a positive cash flow’.
 I am writing this not out of arrogance or I know better, but because I personally see people’s lives destroyed by big homes.
 A rich man is one whose income exceeds his expenses, whatever that level of income is.

 The biggest mistake people do is too much house.
-If you take out a 30 year mortgage you cannot lose your job for 30 years or at least need steady employment.
+If you take out a 30-year mortgage you cannot lose your job for 30 years or at least need steady employment.
 In today’s, economy that is not real.
-In the old days you could just sell the house and pay the mortgage if you were in trouble.
+In the old days, you could just sell the house and pay the mortgage if you were in trouble.
 Now you are in trouble as home prices are going or at least flat.

 Sell your house to pay off the mortgage is true today only if you bought your home ten years ago in many cases.
 In fact, the US housing market might not really start to take off for another ten years.
 But today there is still deflationary pressure on the housing market with no end in sight.
 Even if the economy recovers, the secondary housing market is a lagging indicator like unemployment and it will take years before some markets start to show life.
-The only hope for home owners is inflation.
+The only hope for homeowners is inflation.